Vostochny Cosmodrome: Location

-The latitude means that rockets will be able to carry almost the same amount of payload as they can when launched from Baikonur at 46° N, as lower latitudes need less expended orbital energy.
-Other positives include the ability to use sparsely populated areas and bodies of water for the rocket launch routes; proximity to major transportation networks such as the Baikal–Amur Mainline and the Chita–Khabarovsk Highway; abundant local electricity production (for the hydrogen rocket fuel electrolysis and liquefaction); and the infrastructure supporting the former Svobodny Cosmodrome, the local prototype.
+The latitude means that rockets will be able to carry almost the same amount of payload as they can when launched from Baikonur at 46° N. Other positives include the ability to use sparsely populated areas and bodies of water for the rocket launch routes; proximity to major transportation networks such as the Baikal–Amur Mainline and the Chita–Khabarovsk Highway; abundant local electricity production (for the hydrogen rocket fuel electrolysis and liquefaction); and the infrastructure supporting the former Svobodny Cosmodrome, the local prototype.

-The location has a quite speedy supply of most materials and allows rockets to jettison their lower stages over the ocean.
+The location has an abundant supply of most materials and allows rockets to jettison their lower stages over the ocean.
 It was expanded as part of a plan to modernize the supporting infrastructure.
 Russian president Vladimir Putin confirmed that other places proffered were on the shore of the Pacific, near Vladivostok, which experts have disfavoured for their oceanic climate, liable to cause delays in date-sensitive launches.